elofongo/Elizabeth_Student_Management_System/README.md

 # Elizabeth_Student_Management_System
-a project for my coding class.
+A project for my coding class with me friend.